jasonwhite/ducible/README.md

 ## Related Work

 I am only aware of the [zap_timestamp][] tool in [Syzygy][].
-Unfortunately, it has a couple of problems:
+Unfortunately, it has a few problems:

  1. It does not work with 64-bit PE files (i.e., the PE32+ format).
+ 2. It does not create a reproducible PDB file.
- 2. It is a pain to build.
+ 3. It is a pain to build.
 It is part of a larger suite of tools that operate on PE files.
 That suite then requires Google's depot_tools.
 The end result is that you're required to download hundreds of megabytes of tooling around something that should be very simple.